-We are also calling on the government to create as much certainty as possible for the coming three years by:
+We therefore urge government to provide clarity on financial support for the remainder of the pandemic, as we return gradually to normality.
+We are also calling on the government to create as much certainty as possible for the remainder of this parliament by:

 - Ensuring councils are adequately resourced to fulfil their new and existing roles and in managing the on-going pandemic and associated social distancing in future years